 - Reduced member rates at the ADSHE’s Conferences: North, Scotland, National and South, with opportunities for Professional Peer Supervision®, Assistive Technology surgeries and SASC-Authorised CPD for Specialist Assessors

 - Free discussion forums which are specifically HE-focused

 - Free member-only resources on our website, and information relating to dyslexia including ADSHE’s 7-Principles® , Good Practice Guidelines and Code of Ethics.

 - QA Portfolio registered and marked for our Professional QA Tutor members, with free listing on the ADSHE website for DSA-funded work

-- ADSHE is a recognised professional body, meeting the DfE mandatory auditing requirements
+- Being part of a recognised professional body, which meets the DfE mandatory auditing requirements

 Please note: Professional Peer Supervision® and 7-Principles® are registered trademarks of ADSHE Ltd.